About

 My Approaches

-Somatic Experiencing helps us overcome the negative effects of trauma by reconnecting with our body, feelings, and emotions.
+SE® helps us overcome the negative effects of trauma by reconnecting with the body and restoring a sense of safety.

-Trauma (acute trauma or developmental trauma) is an incomplete physiological response to a real or perceived threat.
-When this response is not fully processed, it leaves energy trapped in the body, leading to physical and emotional symptoms, such as depression, hyperarousal, anxiety and irritability, rage outbursts, fearfulness, and even panic attacks.
+Trauma (acute or developmental) is an incomplete physiological response to a real or perceived threat.
+When this response is not fully processed, it can leave the nervous system stuck in patterns of hyperarousal, shutdown, or emotional overwhelm, leading to symptoms such as anxiety, irritability, depression, rage, fearfulness, or panic.

-Pathwork is a journey of personal transformation.
-It aims to guide individuals toward self-awareness and personal transformation by addressing the multiple layers of human consciousness.
-Pathwork identifies three primary levels: the Mask (or the ego ideal), the Lower Self (which holds our darker, negative impulses), and the Higher Self, (representing our essential, divine nature).
+Pathwork® is a journey of personal transformation.
+It aims to guide individuals toward self-awareness by addressing the multiple layers of human consciousness.
+Pathwork® identifies three primary levels: the Mask (or ego ideal), the Lower Self (which holds our denied or destructive impulses), and the Higher Self (representing our essential nature).
+This awareness encourages emotional clarity and agency, while reducing shame-driven patterns, self-judgment, projections, and rigid defenses.

-Through this process, we gradually build a more authentic and confident self, enhancing our capacity to experience joy and abundance.
+Through this process, we cultivate a more authentic and grounded sense of self, enhancing our capacity to experience vitality, connection, and meaning.